harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/zap/zap-scanner-reference.md

 #### Context Name

 The ZAP context script to use for the scan.
+You need to add the following shared path (**Overview** > **Shared Paths**) to the stage and copy your context script to this path:
+    - `/shared/customer_artifacts/context/`

 :::note

-This  integration has the following known issue:
-  - The **Context Name** field in the ZAP step UI does not capture the specified context file.
+This integration has the following known issue: The **Context Name** field in the ZAP step UI does not capture the specified context file.
 (STO-7287)
   - This issue will be fixed shortly.
-  - As a workaround, you can specify the context file in the Settings field.
+  - As a workaround, you can specify the context file in the **Settings** field.
 Add a new setting with the following key-value pair:
     - key = `product_context_name`
     - value = `/shared/customer_artifacts/context/filename.context`

      <DocImage path={require('../static/sto-7287-zap-workaround.png')} width="50%" height="50%" title="Add setting to specify ZAP context file" />

 :::

 #### Port